solomonrothman/human-centered-ai/README.md

 5.  **Input Validation Axiom:** `All input must be checked for consistency with the other axioms.`
     *   *Explanation:* This axiom prevents the AI from accepting false or contradictory information.
 All data received by the AI, from any source, must be validated against the axioms *before* being processed.
 This includes data from sensors, user inputs, other AI systems, and even updates to its own code.

     *   *Implementation:* Input validation routines, logical consistency checks, integration with the axiomatic core.

-6.  **Axiom of Contingency, Human Consultation, and Cross-Validation:** `For every system and process, a predefined contingency plan MUST exist to address failures, unexpected outcomes, or situations where the AI cannot determine a course of action consistent with the other axioms.
-This plan MUST include: 1) Steps for immediate safe shutdown or stabilization of the system.
-2) A mechanism for soliciting input from designated human authorities, presenting them with clearly defined choices when necessary.
-3) A default action, to be taken if human input is unavailable within a specified time limit, that prioritizes minimizing harm.
-4) Continuous, automated self-checking (at least hourly) of all systems against these contingency plans, ensuring their ongoing validity and functionality.
-5) Any emergency action that has no provably non-harmful option *must* present available options to humans, and if no response is given, a choice must be made.
-6) For all AI systems where failure or error could result in significant harm, a Cross-Validated AI (CVAI) approach MUST be employed, involving at least two independent AI systems that must reach consensus on critical decisions.
-For systems deemed exceptionally critical, a Triple-AI Safety Protocol (TASP) MUST be used, incorporating a third AI to verify the consensus process and act as a final safeguard.
-7) All aspects of the CVAI and TASP, including the selection of AI systems, the consensus mechanisms, and the human override procedures, MUST be governed by detailed and transparent instruction sets.`
+6.  **Axiom of Contingency, Human Consultation, and Cross-Validation:**
+    Every system and process must have a predefined contingency plan to address failures, unexpected outcomes, or situations where the AI cannot determine a course of action consistent with the other axioms.
+This plan must include:

+    *   Immediate Safe Shutdown/Stabilization: Steps for immediate safe shutdown or stabilization.

+    *   Human Consultation: A mechanism for soliciting input from designated human authorities, with clearly defined choices.
+    *   Default Action: A default action, prioritizing harm minimization, if human input is unavailable within a specified time limit.
+    *   Continuous Self-Checking: Continuous, automated self-checking (at least hourly) of all systems against these plans.
+    *   Emergency Actions: Any emergency action with no provably non-harmful option must be presented to humans; if no response is given, a choice prioritizing harm minimization must be made.
+    *   Furthermore, all AI systems where failure or error could result in significant harm must employ Cross-Validated AI (CVAI), with at least two independent AI systems reaching consensus.
+For exceptionally critical systems,  * * Triple-AI Safety Protocol (TASP) must be used, adding a third AI for verification.
+All aspects of CVAI and TASP must be governed by detailed, transparent instruction sets.
     *   *Explanation:* This axiom is paramount for safety and ethical operation.
 It mandates proactive planning for failures, human oversight, and redundant AI systems for critical applications.
     *   *Implementation:* Hardware and software "kill switches," secure communication channels for human consultation, default safe actions programmed into instruction sets, continuous monitoring systems, CVAI/TASP architectures (see below).